timzwiebel/linux/config/git/README.md

 local repository so that it matches the remote repository.
 This can be done with the `--prune` and `--prune-tags` flags to `fetch`/`pull`.

-Remember that you can specify the behavior of `git fetch` (which also affects `git pull`) in your `.gitconfig`.
+Remember that you can specify the default behavior of `git fetch` (which also affects `git pull`) in your `.gitconfig`.
 See the TIP callout in the [Pulling changes from the remote repository into the local repository](#pulling-changes-from-the-remote-repository-into-the-local-repository) section.